Getting Started

 Compare different stock selections or pricing side-by-side:

-• + Scenario — Clone the active scenario.
+- + Scenario — Clone the active scenario.
 Upload a different stock config to each one.

-• Compare — Automatically runs nesting on every scenario, then ranks them by cost (cheapest first) with waste percentage, bar counts by length, and a detailed cost breakdown table.
+- Compare — Automatically runs nesting on every scenario, then ranks them by cost (cheapest first) with waste percentage, bar counts by length, and a detailed cost breakdown table.

-• What-if testing — Answer questions like "What if I only have 40 ft bars?" or "Is it cheaper to buy 20 ft or 24 ft stock?" by running each scenario independently.
+- What-if testing — Answer questions like "What if I only have 40 ft bars?" or "Is it cheaper to buy 20 ft or 24 ft stock?" by running each scenario independently.

 Real-time Collaboration

-Work together seamlessly with your team.
+On a single PDF workspace, collaborate in real-time with your team.
 Alkali synchronizes changes instantly so everyone sees them.

 Live Cursors